mutant1o1/watchover-ai/README.md

 bun dev
 ```

-Open [➡️](https://object-detection-ai-jet.vercel.app/) with your browser to see the result.
+Press on red dot [🔴](https://object-detection-ai-jet.vercel.app/) to see the result on your browser.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.